 History & BiographyRight from the start it was obvious that despite the print media's love affair with these Americans, Anacrusis' career would be short-lived.
 Constantly publicizing their non-metal preferences and influences, metal fans were left wondering why the gang doesn't simply play Pink Floyd-style pop/rock.

 Mixing thrash and technical/progressive sounds, Anacrusis signed to the struggling Active Records and began its career.
-The band recruited Red hot Chili Peppers drummer Smith who later left the band for financial reasons.
-The band opened for the likes of Death in Europe and Flotsam & Jetsam in Canada and eventually disappeared.
+Manic Impressions was supported through a tour opening for Galactic Cowboys and Overkill.
+Screams And Whispers was supported through videos for the songs Sound The Alarm and Release.
+The band opened for the likes of Death in Europe and Flotsam & Jetsam/Cathedral/Mercyful Fate in Canada and eventually disappeared.